It is 580 BC. Jerusalem is a ruin and Judah’s last king, Zedekiah, is blind and bound in chains in Babylon

 “Take some large stones in your hands and hide them in the mortar in the brick terrace which is at the entrance of Pharaoh’s palace in Tahpanhes, in the sight of some of the Jews.
 (Jer 43:8-9)

-The location of Petrie’s find was known to the locals as Qasr Bint al-Yahudi, the “Castle of the Jew’s Daughter,” an amazing bit of linguistic evidence supporting Petrie’s claim because we know from the biblical record that “King Zedekiah's daughters” were among the remnant taken forcibly to Tahpanhes…
+The location of Petrie’s find was known to the locals as Qasr Bint al-Yahudi, the “Castle of the Jew’s Daughter,” an amazing bit of linguistic evidence supporting Petrie’s claim to have found Jeremiah’s last known home, as we know from the biblical record that “King Zedekiah's daughters” were among the remnant taken forcibly to Tahpanhes.

 But the nearest rock quarry is an ancient, abandoned mound known as Red Hill, so-called after the characteristic color of the sandstone once mined there, which lay some 60 miles southwest of Tahpanhes near Egypt’s ancient capital of Memphis and the site of modern Cairo.

 Publisher: Cliff Keller

 183 total views, 3 views today